WING-NUS/ETD-Parsing/Utils/instructions-acmdl2citestring.md

 ###### Version history:
 * 2019-07-07: created by Jian Wu (fanchyna@gmail.com)

-### INSTRUCTIONS TO GENERATE ANNOTATED CITATION STRINGS FROM ACM DL DATABASE RECORDS
+### GENERATE ANNOTATED CITATION STRINGS FROM ACM DL DATABASE RECORDS

 This document contains instructions to generate automatically annotated citation strings from the ACM digital library (ACM DL) database records.
 This assumes the following datasets and programming environment are in place: